elastic/kibana/src/plugins/data/README.md

 ### SearchSource

-The `SearchSource` API is a convenient way to construct and run an Elasticsearch search query
+The `SearchSource` API is a convenient way to construct and run an Elasticsearch search query.

 ```.tsx